 There is evidence suggesting it may even help patients suffering from asthma (Venkatesan et al., 2012).

-At the York Region Concussion Clinic, one area where we start rehabilitation is by teaching our patients diaphragmatic breathing.
+One area where we often start rehabilitation is by teaching our patients diaphragmatic breathing.
 We call it low-and-slow diaphragmatic breathing (LSDB) so as to avoid giving the impression that there is striving or effort involved; it is an easy, natural way of breathing.
 If we are not diaphragmatically breathing now, rest assure, we once did.
 As patients reconnect with this natural form of breathing, they start noticing how much easier it is, and they wonder why and how they ever got out of habit of doing it.
 We then train these patients in HRV training.
 In fact, as people recover and reintegrate into the activities of their pre-concussion lives, they comment that one of the most helpful skills they learned is HRV training.

 - First, find a comfortable, quiet space to lie down.

 - Can you recognize if there is any tension in your shoulders, neck, chest or core?
 Consciously minimize that tension.

 - Place one hand on your upper chest and one hand on your abdomen (belly) to identify where the motion is coming from.
 And breathe in.

 - Allow the motion to shift to your abdomen while minimizing the motion that takes place from the chest.
 The hand on your chest should remain still while the one on your abdomen should rise.

 - If helpful, you can use visualization strategies like imagining a balloon expanding, or imagining air flowing past your lungs and into your belly to guide your breath.

 - Ashina H, Iljazi A, Al-Khazali HM, et al. Persistent post-traumatic headache attributed to mild traumatic brain injury: Deep phenotyping and treatment patterns.
 Cephalalgia.
 2020;0(0):1-11. doi:10.1177/0333102420909865